controlflowgraph/Sloth/README.md

 The fact that `(let a be equal to 10) + 20` is invalid makes all possible combinations that contain that statement invalid (same with the second statement).
-Switching from a naive implementation of the combination generation to an iteratively filtering system will reduce the resource requirements of the system.
+Switching from a naive implementation of the combination generation to an iteratively filtering system reduces the resource requirements of the system.

+## Plans
 The same concept of reducing the number of possible interpretations by checking can be applied during the syntax matching stage.
 The fusion of the syntax matching and the semantic matching would reduce the number of possibilities which arise from the introduction of variables.